lfit/itpol/developer-security-hygiene.md

     uid                      Alice Engineer <alice@example.org>

 Note the long string on the 2nd line -- that is the full fingerprint of your newly generated key.
-Key ID can be represented in three different forms:
+Key IDs can be represented in three different forms:

 - **fingerprint**, a full 40-character key identifier
 - **long**, last 16-characters of the fingerprint (`AAAABBBBCCCCDDDD`)